CodeYourFuture/immersive-go-course/batch-processing/IMPLEMENTATION.md

 }
 ```

-We can then load using URN passed via env:
+We can then load using ARN passed via env:

 ```go
 // Set up S3 session